OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 2. CAPTCHA checks for HTTP response code instead of response success.
 3. CAPTCHA server-side logic defaults to a successful solve.
 4. CAPTCHA challenge result is never validated server-side.
+5. CAPTCHA input field or parameter is improperly validated or escaped.

 To evaluate CAPTCHA effectiveness: